 “…The greatest among you should be like the youngest, and the one who rules like the one who serves” – Luke 22:26

-Click on the images below to enlarge gallery.
+Click on the images below to enlarge the gallery.

-Today, Americans say a tearful “Farewell” to the first African American President, Barack H. Obama and the First Family as they leave the Whitehouse.
-He was elected as the 44th President of the United States on November 4, 2008; he was sworn in to his historic presidency on January 20, 2009.
+On January 20, 2017, Americans gave a “Farewell” to the first African American President, Barack H. Obama and the First Family as they left the Whitehouse.
+He was elected as the 44th President of the United States on November 4, 2008; he was sworn into his historic presidency on January 20, 2009.
 He was re-elected in 2012 and served a second term.
 President Obama and his family served our country with grace, dignity and honor; embodying the hopes and dreams of a generation.
-We thank you, Mr. President, First Lady Michelle, Malia and Sasha, for your wonderful eight years of service to the American people: you’ve made us proud.

 “Our Constitution is a remarkable, beautiful gift.
 But it’s really just a piece of parchment.
 It has no power on its own.
 We, the people, give it power…This is where I learned that change only happens when ordinary people get involved and they get engaged, and they come together to demand it.”